wagnermm/calculator-js/README.md

 <h3 align="center">
-📚✖️➕➗🔢 Calculadora simples em JavaScript.
+📚✖️➕➗🔢 Simple calculator in JavaScript.
 </h3>

-##  🔖 Informações
+##  🔖 Information

-- A calculadora executa as quatro operações básicas usando javascript, html5 e css3 e pode ser usada por iniciantes para aprender.
+- The calculator performs the four basic operations using javascript, html5 and css3 and can be used by beginners to learn.

-##  🚀 Tecnologias usadas
+##  🚀 Technologies used

 <br/>
 <p align="left">